This chunky men’s hat pattern is a relatively easy pattern and can introduce you to working with two yarns.

 The Heracles Hat Knitting Pattern

-The hat knits up quickly in super bulky yarn, and the simple design makes for a relaxing and enjoyable knit.
+The hat knits up quickly and the simple design makes for a relaxing and enjoyable knit.

 Gauge – 5 sts in 2 inches